also Barnstaple Quay and Pottington

-When Pottington SB was opened in 1890 block working on the new Barnstaple Jcn West - Pottington block section was by TS&T (with a round red staff), but this was changed to ETT sometime after mid-1892 but before 1898.
+Block Working.
+When Pottington SB was opened in 1890 block working on the new Barnstaple Jcn West - Pottington block section was by TS&T (with a round red staff), but this was changed to ETT using Tyer's No 3 instruments in due course (probably in 1895 as described above).
 With the opening of the new Barnstaple Town SB in 1898 the ETT section was split then into two new sections Barnstaple Jcn West - Barnstaple Town - Pottington and the latter section was now worked by Tyer's No 3 instruments with 'A' configuration tablets.
 There was some Sykes interlocking provided with the ETT instrument to prevent acceptance of Down trains from Barnstaple Town when the swing-bridge was unlocked.

 Later Alterations.
 At some unknown date the 'slots' worked by levers 1 and 7 in GF 'A' (on Pottington's Up Inner Home (3) and Down Advanced Starting (16) respectively) were abolished.
 Also at an unknown date the level-crossing gates were disconnected from the GF and simply padlocked across the roadway, with the result that Pottington lever 7 then became a spare.
 It is not known if both those changes occured concurrently, or at different times, but certainly they had taken place by 1947.
 On 24-January-1965 GF 'A' and its crossover points were taken out-of-use and its discs recovered (BR(WR) Weekly Notice K2/3/65).